By default, each user is granted 8GB of storage in their home directory, but

-Each CADE machine has 16GB of VERY fast storage at /tmp meant exactly for temporary files.
+Each CADE machine has 32GB of VERY fast storage at /tmp meant exactly for temporary files.
 This storage is local to each machine and is lost if the machine is powered off.

 /var/tmp: SSD backed storage

-If 16GB is not enough, you can use /var/tmp which has ~200GB available, and which is still quite fast.
+If 32GB is not enough, you can use /var/tmp which has ~200GB available, and which is still quite fast.
 This storage is local to each machine and is retained across reboots.

 /scratch: NFS backed storage

-If you need more than 200GB, you can use /scratch/tmp, which has roughly 5TB available, but the speed will be significantly slower.
+If you need more than 200GB, you can use /scratch/tmp, which is 15TB, but the speed will be significantly slower.
 This storage is accessible on all machines.

 use /var/tmp use /scratch/tmp (be sure to create a folder for yourself, to help you find your files later).